mozilla/open-leadership-training-series/_articles/open-leadership-outro-and-next-steps/next-steps-for-open-leadership.md

 date: 2016-10-06 14:05:56
 time: "60 mins"
 summary: "Reflect on your open leadership journey and key takeaways for continuing your work."
-prereq: "Your project, its documentation, and event reports, including goal-setting documents like your open canvas."
+prereq: "Your project, its documentation, and event reports, including goal-setting documents like your open canvas"
-format: >
-  *   Look back on your open leadership work so far.

-  *   Consider [key principles of open leadership](https://docs.google.com/document/d/1f16JOlhY5W-88QfEZPFpZgkijYCtMp-P5VskUzmqHhE/edit) posed by other open leaders.

-  *   Draft and post a reflection on your work to become a better [open leader.](https://docs.google.com/document/d/1JloT5LpUC1cwpr3klw7z8bHMxH83W33RAOhw0uG5vN4/edit)
+format: "Writing and reflection exercise on your experience as an open leader"
-materials: Your project's GitHub repo and a blog or other platform/technology for composing and sharing your reflection.
+materials: Your project's GitHub repo and a blog or other platform/technology for composing and sharing your reflection
 ---
 * TOC
 {:toc}

-### 9.2.1\.
-Open Leadership Takeaways
+### Open Leadership Takeaways

 Congratulations!
 You've done a lot of work in a short amount of time to level up your open leadership skills.
 As you take what you've learned and built into the future, keep these open essentials in mind.